 The employer called the claimant back to work for February 25, 2015, following a union strike.
 As directed by the employer, the claimant reported to work at 8:00am.
 At that time, he, along with other employees, received direction to renew computer passwords that had expired and inventory the tools on the vehicles.
-The claimant worked a shift of 8:00am to 8:00pm.
-The employer did not pay the claimant for the first three and one half hours of work.
-However, they paid the remainder of the hours worked that day and additionally correctly paid overtime hours based on the unpaid three and one half hours having been worked.
+The claimant worked fourteen and one half hours on February 25, 2015.
+The employer did not pay the claimant for the first four hours of work.
+However, they paid the remainder of the hours worked that day and additionally correctly paid overtime hours based on the unpaid four hours having been worked.

 The employer notified the claimant, as well as other employees, that his DOT medical card had expired during the strike.
 The employer made a medical appointment for the claimant to obtain his DOT card.
-He attended the exam, however, did not receive his DOT card as additional lab work was needed.
-The claimant returned to work after the exam and the employer assigned the claimant to a truck that did not require a DOT medical card and he worked the remainder of the day.
+He attended the exam and received his DOT card.
+The claimant returned to work after the exam and he worked the remainder of the day.

 The claimant correctly recorded his time worked on his time record.
-Prior to receiving his wages, three and one half hours worked on February 25, 2015, were changed from regular time worked to Other Absence UnPaid by someone other than the claimant and without the claimant's knowledge.
+Prior to receiving his wages, four hours worked on February 25, 2015, were changed from regular time worked to Other Absence UnPaid by someone other than the claimant and without the claimant's knowledge.